failgood/failgood/README.md

 #### Migrating from older versions

-Until failgood reaches a version 1.0 there may be api changes that are not backwards compatible.
+Until Failgood reaches a version 1.0 there may be api changes that are not backwards compatible.
 Those should always be trivial to resolve.

 ##### Migrating to V0.6
 If you get the error message:`One type argument expected for interface ContextDSL<GivenType>` just change from `ContextDSL` to `ContextDSL<*>`